timothygmitchell/Deep_Learning_for_Digit_Recognition/README.md

 I used [Poonam Ligade's Kaggle notebook](https://www.kaggle.com/poonaml/deep-neural-network-keras-way) as a starting point.

 Image pre-processing involved centering and scaling pixels to unit variance.
-For activation functions, optimizers, backpropagation schemes, and other technical details, my code is rich in comments.
+For activation functions, optimizers, and other technical details, I enriched my code with many comments.

 In order of increasing complexity, I tested 5 different architectures:
 - a simple fully connected feedforward neural network (single-layer perceptron)